-We’re now in a era where every content are available in a digital form (books, musics, videos, photos, what you like/share, etc.).
-Even historical archives that are in libraries or museums, or even government records are digitized.
-When that data becomes available, a lot of cool stuff can be done from data analytics stand point, and many people around the world could benefit from it.
+We’re now in an era where every content are available in a digital form (books, music, videos, photos, what you like/share, etc.).
+Even historical archives that are in libraries or museums or even government records are digitized.
+When that data becomes available, a lot of cool stuff can be done from the data analytics standpoint, and many people around the world could benefit from it.
 That huge data is commonly referred to as ‘Big Data’.

-I strongly believe that Web Analytics analysts need to look beyond web sites.
-Even if web site is the primary channel for your consumer’s touch point within your business, still look beyond by thinking how to integrate and scale more data to best champion it.
+I strongly believe that Web Analytics analysts need to look beyond websites.
+Even if the website is the primary channel for your consumer’s touch point within your business, still look beyond by thinking how to integrate and scale more data to best champion it.

 - Social Media (shares, tweets, likes, social graph, sentiments, etc.)